elsesu/Covid-19-Data/README.md

 # Covid-19-Data
-This repo contains a powerBi report using covid19 data gotten from WHO
+This repo contains a powerBi report i made using covid19 data gotten from WHO